Lindsay Davenport: 1995

 Davenport started the year by reaching the final of the tournament in Sydney, where she lost to Gabriela Sabatini.
 Davenport again reached the Australian Open quarterfinals and the following week, lost to Kimiko Date in the final of the tournament in Tokyo.

 On clay, Davenport won the tournament in Strasbourg on her first attempt, defeating Kimiko Date in the final.
 Date, however, turned the tables at the French Open, defeating Davenport in the fourth round.

-At Wimbledon, Davenport was upset in the fourth round by Mary Joe Fernandez.
+At Wimbledon, Davenport was upset in the fourth round by Mary Joe Fernández.
 At the final Grand Slam tournament of the year, the US Open, Davenport was again upset, this time in the second round by Zina Garrison Jackson.

 In doubles, Davenport and Jana Novotná started the year by winning the tournament in Sydney.
 Davenport and Lisa Raymond then lost in the Australian Open semifinals to the top seeded team of Gigi Fernández and Natasha Zvereva.
 Davenport teamed with Nicole Arendt to reach the French Open semifinals, where they lost to the top seeded team of Novotná and Arantxa Sánchez Vicario.
 At Wimbledon, Davenport and Raymond, the fourth seeded team, were upset in the first round.
 At the US Open, Davenport and Raymond were again the fourth seeded team and were upset in the third round by fifteenth seeded Lori McNeil and Helena Suková.
-In other tournaments, Davenport and Raymond won in Indian Wells, and Davenport and Mary Joe Fernandez won in Tokyo (the non-Tier I tournament) and Strasbourg.
+In other tournaments, Davenport and Raymond won in Indian Wells, and Davenport and Mary Joe Fernández won in Tokyo (the non-Tier I tournament) and Strasbourg.

 After her one-year contract with Kardon had ended, Davenport hired Robert Van't Hof as her full-time coach.

 1996

 Davenport's year began with a runner-up finish in Sydney.
 She was a quarterfinalist at the Australian Open.
 Davenport then reached the semifinals of the tournament in Indian Wells, California, where she lost to Steffi Graf.

 On clay, Davenport won the Strasbourg tournament and reached the French Open quarterfinals, losing to Conchita Martínez.

 During the summer, Davenport won the tournament in Los Angeles, defeating Graf for the first time in her career in the semifinals, before defeating Anke Huber in the final.
-Davenport then won the gold medal at the Summer Olympics, defeating Mary Joe Fernandez in the semifinal and Arantxa Sánchez Vicario in the final.
+Davenport then won the gold medal at the Summer Olympics, defeating Mary Joe Fernández in the semifinal and Arantxa Sánchez Vicario in the final.

-In doubles, Davenport teamed with Mary Joe Fernandez to win the tournament in Sydney, before losing in the final of the Australian Open to Chanda Rubin and Sánchez Vicario.
+In doubles, Davenport teamed with Mary Joe Fernández to win the tournament in Sydney, before losing in the final of the Australian Open to Chanda Rubin and Sánchez Vicario.
 Davenport and Fernandez then won the French Open doubles title, defeating Gigi Fernández and Natasha Zvereva in the final.
 The two also won the tournament in Oakland and the year-end Chase Championships together.
 Davenport partnered with Zvereva to win the tournament in Los Angeles.